-Selected terms set forth in Chapter 2, Definitions, are italicized where they appear in code text.
+Selected terms set forth in Chapter 2, Definitions, for both the Commercial and Residential Provisions are italicized where they appear in code text.
 Such terms are not italicized where the definition set forth in Chapter 2 does not impart the intended meaning in the use of the term.
 The terms selected have definitions which the user should read carefully to facilitate better understanding of the code.